top of page

 Famines” (Matt 24:7 and Lk 21:11)

-The third condition to exist in the Holy Land is not only famine, but in its broader sense scarcity, hardship and deprivation.
-The above description in Rev 6:5-6 alludes to economic hardship as well as a lack of food.
+The third condition that would exist in the Holy Land is famine.
+The above description in Rev 6:5-6 alludes to economic hardship as well as a scarcity of food.
 A denarius was a man's daily wage, but the amount of food it is said here to be able to purchase is barely enough for one person, let alone a man's dependants.

-In Acts 11:27-30, the prophet Agabus foretells a coming famine.
-Most translations say this would come upon the "world", but the word is actually "earth" and verse 29 clearly says that the location of the famine is specifically "Judea".
-Verse 28 says that this famine took place during the reign of Emperor Claudius who ruled from 41AD to 54AD.
-I Cor 16:1-3 shows Paul arranging contributions for the Jerusalem brethren; Rom 15:25-28 refers to this as well.
+In Acts 11:27-30, the prophet Agabus foretells a severe famine.
+The Greek word oikoumene in verse 28 has been variously translated as "world", "earth" or "land of Israel", but verse 29 says that the location of the famine is specifically "Judea".
+Verse 28 shows that this famine took place during the reign of Emperor Claudius who ruled from 41AD to 54AD.
+In I Cor 16:1-3 we see Paul arranging contributions for the Jerusalem brethren; Rom 15:25-28 refers to this as well.

-Josephus adds that Queen Helena of Adiabene (Assyria) came to Jerusalem to worship around this time and, finding the city in famine, made arrangements for grain and dried figs to be brought from Egypt and Cyprus (Ant 20:47-51).
+Josephus adds that Queen Helena of Adiabene (part of Assyria) came to Jerusalem to worship around this time and, finding the city in famine, made arrangements for grain and dried figs to be brought from Egypt and Cyprus (Ant 20:2.5).
 This and the sending of contributions by distant brethren show that surrounding countries were not affected like Judea was.

-While Jerusalem was under siege in 69-70AD, terrible famine resulted when rival groups of Jews destroyed their own grain supply out of spite toward one another.
+While Jerusalem was under siege in 70AD, terrible famine resulted when rival groups of Jews destroyed their own grain supply out of spite toward one another.

-Visitors to the Holy Land during its many centuries of occupation would comment on how bleak and dismal the countryside looked.
+Visitors to the Holy Land during its many centuries of occupation would comment at times on how bleak and dismal the countryside looked.
 Not until Jewish settlers returned in the early 20th century did things begin to change.
-When they first arrived they found swamps, marshland, sand dunes and desert.
-Since the founding of the State of Israel, a total transformation has taken place.
-Vegetation is again flourishing, water is flowing, and much food is being produced.
-If you travel from the country of Jordan into Israel, you'll see a brown, barren countryside turn into a green one.
+When they first arrived, they found mainly swamps and marshland, sand dunes and desert.
+Since the founding of the State of Israel, a total transformation has taken place: vegetation is again flourishing, water is flowing, and much food is being produced.
+Today when you cross the Jordan River from Jordan into Israel, you see a brown, barren countryside turn into a green one.

 "Famine, pestilences and earthquakes in various places” (Matt 24:7) "great earthquakes in various places, and famines and pestilences" (Lk 21:11).

-Note that these curses are not a new phenomenon.
-In Eze 14:21 God already states, regarding Judah's then impending fall to Nebuchadnezzar, that He will send "My four severe judgments on Jerusalem - the sword and famine and wild beasts and pestilence".
+Note that these curses were not new phenomena, as clearly seen in Eze 14:12-21.
+At the time of Judah's impending fall to Babylon, God threatened to send "My four severe judgments on Jerusalem - the sword and famine and wild beasts and pestilence - to cut off man and beast from it" (Eze 14:21).
+Together these curses overwhelmed Judah because of their disobedience.

-The reference to "a fourth of the earth" most probably refers to the fraction of people living in the Holy Land throughout history who have suffered a premature death.
+The reference to "a fourth of the earth" in Rev 6:8 most probably indicates the fraction of the Jews living in the Holy Land throughout the entire period of Gentile occupation who would suffer a premature death as a consequence of their ongoing transgressions against God.

-Like the previous seal, Christ's fourth removed seal from Daniel's writings also unseals Dan 9:11, where Daniel in prayer confesses to God that "all Israel has transgressed Your law, and has departed so as not to obey Your voice; therefore the curse and the oath written in the Law of Moses the servant of God have been poured out on us".
-Those curses are recorded mainly in Leviticus 26 and Deuteronomy 28.
+As in the previous seal, when Christ removed the fourth seal He unsealed Dan 9:11, where Daniel in prayer confesses to God that "all Israel has transgressed Your law, and has departed so as not to obey Your voice; therefore the curse and the oath written in the Law of Moses the servant of God have been poured out on us", showing that Jerusalem and the Holy Land would be subjected to a long history of curses leading to the untimely death of many, coinciding with the Gentile occupation foreshadowed in Daniel 2, 4 and 7.

-Rev 6:9 When He opened the fifth seal, I saw under the altar the souls of those who had been slain for the word of God and for the testimony which they held.
+Revelation 6:9 When He opened the fifth seal, I saw under the altar the souls of those who had been slain for the word of God and for the testimony which they held (those who were persecuted and martyred because of their faithfulness to God).

 10 And they cried with a loud voice, saying, “How long, O Lord, holy and true, until You judge and avenge our blood on those who dwell on the earth (of Israel)?